-- KGNS-TV in the Laredo, Texas market.
-Its channels are affiliated with NBC, CW, and Telemundo; - KGWN-TV in the Cheyenne, Wyoming-Scottsbluff, Nebraska market.
+- KGNS-TV in the Laredo, Texas television market.
+Its channels are affiliated with NBC, CW, and Telemundo; - KGWN-TV in the Cheyenne, Wyoming-Scottsbluff, Nebraska television market.
 Its channels are affiliated with CBS and CW.
-KGWN-TV extends throughout the market on KSTF (TV) in Scottsbluff, Nebraska, and K19FX in Laramie, Wyoming; - KCHY-LP is the NBC affiliate for the Cheyenne-Scottsbluff market.; and - KCWY-TV in the Casper, Wyoming market.
+KGWN-TV extends throughout the market on KSTF (TV) in Scottsbluff, Nebraska, and K19FX in Laramie, Wyoming; - KCHY-LP, which is the NBC affiliate for the Cheyenne-Scottsbluff television market; and - KCWY-TV in the Casper, Wyoming television market.
 Its primary channel is affiliated with NBC.

 We paid \$23.0 million for 99% of the outstanding equity interests in Yellowstone and incurred fees of approximately \$0.2 million in connection with this acquisition, which fees were expensed upon incurrence.
 The acquisition was financed with cash from operations.
 In connection therewith, we entered into a put and call option agreement with the owner of Yellowstone, which we exercised and completed on October 2, 2014, acquiring the remaining 1% of the equity of Yellowstone for \$10.0 million.
-Accordingly, the letter of credit securing that obligation has since been terminated.
-The total consideration for this acquisition was approximately \$32.7 million.
+The total purchase price for this acquisition was approximately \$32.7 million.